Carl Jung: Shadow

-The shadow exists as part of the unconscious mind and is composed of the traits individuals instinctively or consciously resist identifying as their own and would rather ignore, typically: repressed ideas, weaknesses, desires, instincts, and shortcomings.
+The shadow exists as part of the unconscious mind and is composed of the traits individuals instinctively or consciously resist identifying as their own and would rather ignore, typically repressed ideas, weaknesses, desires, instincts, and shortcomings.
 Much of the shadow comes as a result of an individual's adaptation to cultural norms and expectations.
-Thus, this archetype not only consists of all the things deemed unacceptable by society but also those that are not aligned with one's own personal morals and values.
+Thus, this archetype not only consists of all the things deemed unacceptable by society but also those things that are not aligned with one's own personal morals and values.

 Jung argues that the shadow plays a distinctive role in balancing one's overall psyche, the counter-balancing to consciousness—"where there is light, there must also be shadow".
 Without a well-developed shadow (often "shadow work", "integrating one's shadow"), an individual can become shallow and extremely preoccupied with the opinions of others; that is, a walking persona.
 Not wanting to look at their shadows directly, Jung argues, often results in psychological projection.
 Individuals project imagined attitudes onto others without awareness.
-The qualities an individual may hate (or love) in another, may be manifestly present in the individual, who does not see the external, material truth.
+The qualities an individual may hate (or love) in another may manifest in those who do not see the external, material truth.
 In order to truly grow as an individual, Jung believed that both the persona and shadow should be balanced.

-The shadow can appear in dreams or visions, often taking the form of a dark, wild, exotic figure.
+The shadow can often appear as a dark, wild, exotic figure in dreams or visions.

 Extraversion and introversion

-Jung was one of the first people to define introversion and extraversion in a psychological context.
+Jung was one of the first to define introversion and extraversion in a psychological context.
 In Jung's Psychological Types, he theorizes that each person falls into one of two categories: the introvert or the extravert.
 Jung compares these two psychological types to ancient archetypes, Apollo and Dionysus.
 The introvert is likened to Apollo, who shines a light on understanding.
 The introvert is focused on the internal world of reflection, dreaming, and vision.
 Thoughtful and insightful, the introvert can sometimes be uninterested in joining the activities of others.
 The extravert is associated with Dionysus, interested in joining the activities of the world.
 The extravert is focused on the outside world of objects, sensory perception, and action.
 Energetic and lively, the extravert may lose their sense of self in the intoxication of Dionysian pursuits.
 Jungian introversion and extraversion is quite different from the modern idea of introversion and extraversion.
 Modern theories often stay true to behaviourist means of describing such a trait (sociability, talkativeness, assertiveness, etc.), whereas Jungian introversion and extraversion are expressed as a perspective: introverts interpret the world subjectively, whereas extraverts interpret the world objectively.